How to build a personal trainer website: Step-by-step guide

 Remember that a personal trainer website is an investment in your business.
 So, be sure to factor in the long-term benefits when making your decision.

-How My PT’s Hub’s MySite Can Work for You
+How My PT’s Hub’s MySite can work for you

 Your personal training website is often the first point of contact between you and potential clients, so it’s important to make a good impression.